Estimation of parameters of the logistic exponential distribution under progressive type-I hybrid censored sample: Approximation techniques

 \subsection{Lindley's approximation method}

-This subsection deals with the computation of the Bayes estimates of $\alpha$ and $\lambda$ of logistic exponential distribution under the loss functions (\ref{eq3.1}), (\ref{eq3.2}) and (\ref{eq3.3}) when progressively type-I hybrid censored sample is available.
+This subsection deals with the computation of the Bayes estimates of $\alpha$ and $\lambda$ of the LE distribution under the loss functions given by (\ref{eq3.1}), (\ref{eq3.2}) and (\ref{eq3.3}) when PT-IHC sample is available.
 First, let us write the Bayes estimate of $\alpha$ with respect to the LINEX loss function.
-Please refer to Appendix $A$ for some idea on Lindley's approximation method.
+Please refer to Appendix B for the idea on Lindley's approximation method.
 In this case, for $p\ne 0,$ one has

 Thus, using $(\ref{a1})$, the approximate Bayes estimate of $\alpha$ under LINEX loss function is obtained as